onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 6. All the other strings should be in Spanish

 ##### 12. Upload a document in PDF format
-(on Google Chrome, Firefox, Safari, IE11 and Microsoft Edge browsers)
+(on Firefox, Safari, IE11 and Microsoft Edge browsers.)

 1. Go through the flow to document capture
 2. Upload a document in PDF format